 If you’re karting mad like me, you’re probably interested in all kinds of karting; not just the standard sorts you’ll find at your local track.
 You probably haven’t seen 250cc karts before, and who wouldn’t be curious about their top speed?

 So, what is the top speed of a 250cc go-kart?
+The top speed of a 250cc kart is about 150 mph under the right conditions.
 In this category of engine, all karts are classified as superkarts; a high-powered, high-octane series with a unique chassis construction.
-These karts with a 250cc engine can reach a maximum of 150mph under the right conditions.

 Until recently, I didn’t know much about superkarts or the racing series that involves them.
 But since I’ve been watching races, I just can’t get enough!
 I’ll go into more details about what superkarts are, how they can hit such high speeds, and a bunch more so keep reading!